c-o-pr/ddrescue-helper/README.md

 - [ ] ADD prettify the output of -Z and save it in a log
 - [ ] ADD a summary of unreadable blocks in output of -Z, inc failed retry
 - [ ] ADD improve signal handling for suspend / resume / abort of helper. currently ^C doesn't work after ^Z
+- [x] ADD -z print a summary of LBA extents affected by read errors This is a sanity check for -Z. Large areas of errors indicates a failed drive and zapping is impractical.
 - [x] ADD Check for source file is newer than dest file
 - [x] ADD Check for <file> to <file> if destination is directory
 - [x] XXX identical source / dest check needs to consider different paths to same resource